 Batu Caves & Royal Selangor Pewter Tour

 You will also have a brief stop at the Batik Centre.
-Here you can see how beautiful motifs are hand drawn onto pieces of silk or cotton, with a special method called 'canting'.
+Here you can see how beautiful motifs are hand drawn onto pieces of silk or cotton with a special method called 'canting'.

-The Batu Caves consists of a complex of huge limestone caves.
+The Batu Caves consist of a complex of huge limestone caves.
 Before the entrance to the main cave, you will see an impressive golden statue of the Hindu god, Lord Murugan, which stands at nearly 43 metres tall.

 Climb the 272 steps to the main cave temple.
-Within this enormous cave, the vaulted roof reaches 100 metres high and there are a number of temples and shrines.
+Within this enormous cave, the vaulted roof reaches 100 metres high, and there are a number of temples and shrines.
 Before you descend, make sure to spend some time taking in the amazing views.

 Please note that the Batu Caves are a religious site; therefore, we suggest dressing modestly.
 There are also often a lot of monkeys around, so do take care of your belongings!